Drink Tasmania Signature Full Day Tour (wine, cider, beer & whisky)

 *Lunch to be purchased on the day approx $20-$25.

 4. Lark Cellar Door & Distillery – After lunch we head back into Hobart to the Lark Cellar Door, home to the Godfather of Tasmanian Whisky Bill Lark.
 Here we will gather our troops for the afternoon and then head to the Coal River Valley to the home of award-winning Tasmanian Whisky.

 5. Sullivans Cove Distillery – Located in Cambridge, this location is all about the spirit and the barrels.
 Awarded World’s Best Single Malt Whisky at the World Whisky Awards in 2014, Sullivans Cove is perhaps the most sought-after Tasmanian whisky.
-You’ll meet the distillers, tour the distillery and bond store and of course taste their award winning whiskies.
+You’ll have the opportunity to see where the magic is made and of course taste their award winning whiskies.
 (Mon-Fri tours).

 6. Last Rites Brewery – Backing on to a graveyard, the boys at Last Rites brewery make some fantastic beers and aren’t afraid of trying something new.
 You’ll meet head brewer Phil, a chemist in a former life, who has turned his hand to making some of Tasmania’s most loved brews.
 We’ll get the chance to taste direct from the tanks, as fresh as beer gets and to sample the latest beers from the taps.

 7. Hobart Brewing Co – A hidden gem on Hobart’s waterfront, we’ll finish the tour with a well-earned beer at what is fast becoming one of the local’s favourite after-work taphouse locations.
 With views of the mountain and the setting sun, this is the perfect place to end our tour and for guest to begin their night!